-- 1. No temporary posters, notices, or signs shall be taped on doors, walls, windows, etc. - 2.
+- 1. No temporary posters, notices or signs shall be taped on doors, walls, windows, etc. - 2.
 All signage must be of professional quality. - 3.
-Standard size of posting is $8 \frac{1}{2} \times 11$ inches. - 4.
-The approval may be based on space available. - 5.
-Informational postings for students are generally approved for the following locations: - a.
-Commons area at both Duncan and West campus sites in tabletop tripods. - b.
-Student Lounge bulletin boards at both Duncan and West campus sites. - 6.
-In general, no signage urging/persuading individuals to accept/purchase a product or service is approved.
+Standard size of posting is 8 1/2 x11 inches. - 4.
+The approval may be based on space available.

-The student/GSON employee receiving signage posting approval is required to remove the posting by the recommended date or immediately after the event has taken place.
+- 5. Informational postings for students are generally approved for: - a.
+Commons area in tabletop tripods. - b.
+Student Lounge bulletin boards. - c.
+Easels outside of elevators - 6.
+In general, no signage urging/persuading individuals to accept/purchase a product or service is approved. - 7.
+The student receiving signage posting approval is required to remove by the recommended date or immediately after the event has taken place.

-Any questions regarding this policy can be directed to the Student Engagement Advisor or the Associate Dean for Student Experience and Development.
+Any questions regarding this policy can be directed to the Associate Dean of Student Experience and Development.